matosjoaops/dockerlive-study/task-2/instructions.md

 ### Objective

-The objective of this task is to make the provided Dockerfile more secure.
-You should use the knowledge you have about Docker to make the final image as secure as possible.
+The objective of this task is to improve the supplied Dockerfile, making it more secure, while maintaining existing functionality.

 ### Project Description